St-Chillex/chillex.github.io/_pages/about.md

   - /about.html
 ---

-I am currently hunting for faculty positions and industry research jobs, please feel free to contact me.
+I am currently hunting for faculty positions and also industry research jobs, please feel free to contact me.
 ======

 Brief Biography